nReus/H2OPatch/_pages/about.md

 | ![Editing a markdown file for a talk](https://i.imgur.com/14bOwVf.png) | Look for `Ethornell - Buriko General Interpreter ver 1.xx` in the list of programs here, click on it, then select `Options`. |
 | ![Editing a markdown file for a talk](https://i.imgur.com/DSCV4ID.png) | Check `Power Saving` to switch the program to use your integrated GPU only, then `save`. |

+This is not a definitive solution as some computers do not have integrated graphics, such as many Ryzen CPUs.

 [Studio Frisay](#studio-frisay)
 ------